County of Santa Barbara

 c) Approve, ratify, and authorize the Chair to execute a Participation Agreement (No.

-Data Archive Solution Program, where CalMHSA will provide a database solution,
+Archive Solution Program, where CalMHSA will provide a database solution, professional

-professional implementation, and support services to assist with archiving legacy application
+implementation, and support services to assist with archiving legacy application Electronic Medical

-exceed $79,704.00, inclusive of a one-time Professional Services and Implementation Fee of
+inclusive of a one-time Professional Services and Implementation Fee of $24,900.00; an Annual

-authority relative to both the Interoperability Agreement and the Data Archive Agreement
+relative to both the Interoperability Agreement and the Data Archive Agreement (each an

-(each an “Agreement”) to (i) withdraw from or terminate the applicable Agreement in
+“Agreement”) to (i) withdraw from or terminate the applicable Agreement in accordance with the

 e) Approve a Budget Revision Request (BJE) No. 0010698 to increase appropriations of